-Single/isolated instance of missing or incomplete records.
+• Single/isolated instance of missing or incomplete records.

-Numerous instances of missing or incomplete records.
+• Numerous instances of missing or incomplete records.

-- Systematic failure to keep records.
+- Fundamental failure to keep records.

 - There are no records.

 - There is no sanitation program in place.

-4.08.04: Is there an effective pest control program in place for fixed location storage areas?
+4.08.04: Is there a documented and effective pest control program in place for fixed location storage areas?

-Total compliance (15 points): There should be an effective, proactive pest control program (in-house or contracted) to control rodents (also insects, reptiles and birds where necessary) and prevent infestation in all fixed (permanent/dropped in place) storage areas.
+Total compliance (15 points): There should be a documented and effective, proactive pest control program (in-house or contracted) to control rodents (also insects, reptiles and birds where necessary) and prevent infestation in all fixed (permanent/dropped in place) storage areas.
+There should be a written scope of the program, indicating target pests and frequency of checks.